-This section specifies the meaning associated with the SMETS1 Service Provider codes which can be sent to DCC Service Users in DCC Alerts which are Countersigned S1SPAlerts.
+This section specifies the meaning associated with the SMETS1 Service Provider codes which can be sent to DCC Users in DCC Alerts which are Countersigned S1SPAlerts.

 S1SP Alerts may contain an S1SP Alert Code as defined here or a Response Code as defined in 3.5.10.